 MULA Project Manager and PhilSA Spacecraft Mechanical and Autonomous Systems Development Division (SMASDD) Chief Science Research Specialist Engr.
 John Leur Labrador explains how the satellite intends to contribute socio-economic benefits for the country: “MULA, through high-resolution imaging, aims to provide usable information to improve the country’s agricultural sector, national defense, disaster management, coastal monitoring, and ocean studies.”

 President Ferdinand R. Marcos has expressed his support for the development of MULA, eyed for launch in 2025.
 MULA is the biggest Earth observation satellite being built by the Philippines to date.
 It weighs 130 kilograms and carries a TrueColour camera capable of capturing 5 m resolution images covering around 73-thousand square kilometers in 24 hours.
 Data from MULA are envisioned to contribute to the country’s food security, disaster resilience, environment conservation, and national security.
-Its completion entails a government investment of P2.578 billion from 2023-2025, with P498.505M allocated for this year.

 “The total return on investment from MULA over its projected lifetime of five (5) years from launch is more than double its investment cost.
 Based on the cost of medium-resolution satellite images similar to what MULA can produce, the potential gains from the satellite could reach P5.78 billion,” Engr.
 Labrador adds.